How DELL (Dell Technologies) Makes Money in 2025: A Deep-Dive With Income Statement

 • Cost of Revenue: $24.3B (+23.4% YoY)

-• DELL maintains moderate margins due to its scale in hardware, supply chain efficiencies, and mix of enterprise vs. consumer sales.
+• DELL maintains moderate margins due to its scale, supply chain efficiencies, and a mix of higher-margin enterprise solutions.

-• Most costs come from component procurement, manufacturing, logistics, and warranty services.
+• Most costs come from hardware manufacturing, component procurement, and logistics.

 Operating Income and Expenses